Dimensions of Wellness

 Resources to maintain and restore your well-being:

-• Two words: Viktor Frankl.
+• Viktor Frankl.
 This psychiatrist created Logotherapy after he survived the horrors of a concentration camp.
 His insights about finding purpose in the middle of adversity are inspiring, validating, and empowering.

 • Meditation can help reduce stress and calm anxiety.
 Try one of these free mobile apps to get started: Breathe2Relax, Headspace, Calm.